Cosmological-Billiards Groups and self-adjoint BKL Transfer Operators: Acknowledgments

 \section{Acknowledgments}

-OML would like to thank Prof. H. Nicolai for having suggested Ref. \cite{bogomolny2}, and for having encouraged the classification of periodic phenomena for cosmological billiards in $4=3+1$ dimensions.\\ The work of OML was partially supported by the research grant ’Reflections on the Hyperbolic Plane’ from the Albert Einstein Institute.\\ OML acknowledges the Albert Einstein Institute- MPI warmest hospitality during the corresponding stages of this work.
-A. Kleinschmidt is kindly tanked for a strictest discussion of the hyperbolicity of the classical billiard maps is Sections \ref{section2}, \ref{section3}, \ref{section4}.
+OML would like to thank Prof. H. Nicolai for having suggested Ref. \cite{bogomolny2}, and for having warmly encouraged the classification of periodic phenomena for cosmological billiards in $4=3+1$ dimensions.\\ The work of OML was partially supported by the research grant 'Reflections on the Hyperbolic Plane' from the Albert Einstein Institute.\\ OML acknowledges the Albert Einstein Institute- MPI warmest hospitality during the corresponding stages of this work.